 After iOS 7 release with improved GUI to satisfy Apple fans, now Android users are waiting for Google to release Android version 5.0 Key Lime Pie.
-Rumor has it that Google will release Android 5.0 at Google I/O, however, it is not true and this operating system is still a mystery to Android users.
+Rumour has it that Google will release Android 5.0 at Google I/O, however, it is not true and this operating system is still a mystery to Android users.

-This concept optimizes capabilities of Android OS.
+This concept optimizes the capabilities of the Android OS.

 From the lock screen, users can gain access to voice search widget and Google Now widget, which is scrollable and integrated with the default Notifications window.
-The lock screen of Shah’s design is much more convenient than Android lock screen.
+The lock screen of Shah’s design is much more convenient than the Android lock screen.
 Moreover, he improves the look of the operating system by making more toolbars as well as beautifully designed watches.

-Transparent tool bar and redesigned Clock widget
+The transparent toolbar and redesigned Clock widget

-Notifications window now displays less information depending on user’s settings.
+Notifications window now displays less information depending on the user’s settings.
 This will help Android users monitor screen more easily without having to pull up the notification window as before.

 When fully pull down the notification bar, the widget is automatically moved to two sides

-In addition, the design of Shah also provides users with multitasking feature.
+In addition, the design of Shah also provides users with a multitasking feature.
 It is not really different from Android version 4.1 apart from the card being placed on the right instead of the left.
 Shah still makes use of horizontal swipe to turn off the app.

 With phone dialer, card style is used to help the user keep track of more information in the phonebook.
 Voice call recognition feature is integrated into this concept.
-Keyboard also redesigned with flat style.
+Keyboard also redesigned with the flat style.

 Redesigned keypad with voice control

-Organize contacts by group in cards
+Organize contacts by the group in cards

 Photo gallery interface is carefully designed in card style and thumbnail display and images are divided by date.